Hello Readers! David here. Welcome to my Author Reflection post on St. Patrick and a new meaning for GREEN!

 N is for NOW

-Seriously, Patrick impacted one part of the world and touched our hearts with his faithfulness.
+Seriously, Patrick impacted one part of the world and touched hearts with his faithfulness.
 So, GO REACH EVERYONE ELSE NOW!
 Will you ever wear green without a mind for evangelism again? 😉

 See you on the field!

-How the Irish Saved Civilization by Thomas Cahill, available from Amazon. (aff)
+The book referenced in the CBN article above: How the Irish Saved Civilization by Thomas Cahill, available from Amazon. (aff)

 Click here to read other Author Reflections by D.I.
 Telbat.